alex-strobel/DPP-LabManual/GitHub-and-renv.md

 `df <- read.csv(here("Data", "PrimaryData", "data.csv"))`

-It may be wise to put the project name into the flagging file to make sure that `here` captures the corrects project directory in case you are concurrently working on more than one project with the `here` package, i.e.:
+It may be wise to put the project name into the flagging file to make sure that `here` captures the correct project directory in case you are concurrently working on more than one project with the `here` package, i.e.:

 `here::i_am("flag_root_for_ProjectX.txt")`